 • Use the nutrition card in this recipe as a guideline.

-• Feel free to add vegetables - mushrooms, morning glory, celery, bean sprouts, basically anything that goes in a soup.
+• Feel free to add vegetables like mushrooms, morning glory, celery, or bean sprouts.
+Anything youโ€™d normally toss into a soup works great here.

-• The tapioca noodles are gluten-free.
+The tapioca noodles are naturally gluten-free.

 Calories: 813kcal | Carbohydrates: 44g | Protein: 34g | Fat: 55g | Saturated Fat: 21g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 26g | Trans Fat: 2g | Cholesterol: 145mg | Sodium: 2105mg | Potassium: 587mg | Fiber: 2g | Sugar: 2g | Vitamin A: 85IU | Vitamin C: 4mg | Calcium: 49mg | Iron: 3mg